 Creates a spline.
-Select the item "Home Tab > Draw Panel > Line > Draw Spline" to draw a spline at the specified point.
+Select the item "Home Tab > Draw Panel > Line > Creates a spline at the specified point.

 - 1. Draw an unclosed spline: Specify the starting point and endpoint tangents separately to generate the splines. - 2.
 Draw a closed spline: Enter or type "C" and specify the tangent direction.
 To abort the previous operation, type "U" and press enter.